Dom-Owens-UoB/mosum.py/README.md

 $ pip install mosum
 ```

-## Usage
+## Quick start

-mosum.py can be used as follows to detect changes in the mean of a time series
+`mosum.py` can be used as follows to detect changes in the mean of a time series

 ```python
 import mosum